Naalakkersuisut: Legislative power

 Legislative power is shared by the government and the legislature.
 The legislature or Self-rule of Greenland (Namminersorlutik Oqartussat, Selvstyre) is made up of 31 members in the Inatsisartut elected by direct, popular vote to serve four-year terms.

-The current composition is shown below:
+The composition following the 2025 general election, and lasting into 2029, is shown below:

+Following the 2025 general election, the Democrats won the most seats (10) while Naleraq won the second most seats (8).

 Judicial power

 The judiciary is independent of the executive and the legislature.
 Greenland has full autonomy on most matters, except on policies and decisions affecting the region including negotiations with the devolved legislatures and the Kingdom Parliament Folketing.

 Greenland's judicial system has mainly been derived from the Danish civil law system.
 It has one court of first instance: the Court of Greenland, and an appeal court the High Court of Greenland.
 No appeal is possible to decisions of the Joint Court of Justice, but fundamental "questions of law" may be submitted to the Østre Landsret and the Supreme Court of Denmark in cassation.
 Verdicts by those institutions may lead to a new decision of the Joint Court, taking into account the results of the cassation.